-On behalf of the Kansas Prevention Collaborative, we are asking for your help on an important study surveying young adults about public health issues, including the effectiveness of programs among those between the ages of 18 to 25.
-Your participation is incredibly important, as only 700 adults statewide in Kansas have been randomly selected to take part in this study.
+2023 Kansas Survey of Young Adults On behalf of the Kansas Prevention Collaborative, thank you for your help on an important study surveying young adults about public health issues, including the effectiveness of programs among those between the ages of 18 to 25.
+Your participation is incredibly important.
 This should only take about 10 minutes.

-Your answers are confidential.
+Your answers remain confidential.
 Confidential means that the research records will include some information about you, and this information will be stored in such a manner that some linkage between your identity and the response in the research exists.
 All data will be stored on independent secured sites with access limited to members of the research team.
 After information that could identify you has been removed, de-identified information collected for this research may be used by or distributed to investigators for other research without obtaining additional permission from you.
 To help us protect your privacy, we have obtained a Certificate of Confidentiality from the Substance Abuse and Mental Health Services Administration.
 We can use this Certificate as researchers to legally refuse to disclose information that may identify you in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings, for example, if there is a court subpoena.
 We will also use the Certificate to resist any demands for information that would identify you, except for voluntary disclosure of information by yourself or any disclosure that you have provided written consent in writing.
+On behalf of the Kansas Prevention Collaborative, we would like to share with you again an important confidential resource available to all Kansans.
+Text or call 988 Chat anytime, day or night.
+Talking is free and confidential.